 Controlled rigging

-When a tree can’t just be felled, we climb it, take it down piece by piece, and lower each log on rope.
+When a tree needs to come down piece by piece, we climb it, take it section by section, and lower each log on rope.

 Full cleanup